 With the release of the movie Lincoln and some of the discussion around it I've become aware that there are several different strands of Lincoln hatred and negativity.
 They come from across the political spectrum but what they have in common is their refusal to accept that slavery was the cause of the Civil War.
 You have the Southern heritage crowd who view the Confederacy as a Noble Cause and insist slavery wasn't really that bad or, at least, no worse than the plight of Northern "wage slaves".
 Then you have a subsection of libertarians who view Lincoln as a dictator and the father of big government who wanted the war.
 There's a branch of progressives, including some historians and African-Americans, who see Lincoln as driven by capitalist ambitions and a desire to see Northern industrialists triumph over working people (they like to refer to him as a "railroad lawyer") and who didn't really care about race or slavery issues.

 Sometimes it's hard to tell who is from which of these groups.
-I had a recent encounter with someone viciously hostile to Lincoln (they said they were "neutral" on whether his assassination was good or bad) who at first I thought came from the Southern heritage crowd.
-I finally realized he was on the extreme left (he would have supported Occupy Wall Street but thought it too moderate) who viewed Lincoln as a representative of oligarchic capitalism, sort of a proto-dictator.
+I had a recent online encounter with someone viciously hostile to Lincoln (they said they were "neutral" on whether his assassination was good or bad) who at first I thought came from the Southern heritage crowd before realizing he was on the extreme left (he thought Occupy Wall Street was too moderate) and viewed Lincoln as a representative of oligarchic capitalism - sort of a proto-dictator.
 That's how you can end up with an African American history lesson plan linking to the Rockwell Institute.
 It's the worldview of someone like Howard Zinn in A People's History Of The United States which was described by a liberal historian as "cynicism masquerading as history" and that's what the Miami-Dad lesson plan is designed to instill - cynicism.